Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

+We see that each notebook page has a tab with a title.
+This title widget will usually be a `Label`, though it can be any arbitrarily complex widget.
+When adding a page using `Notebook::push_back`, the first argument is the widget that should be used as the page, while the second argument is the widget that should be used as the label.

-`Notebook` sports some additional feature, by setting `Notebook::set_is_scrollable` to `true`, the user can change between pages by scrolling.
-Furthermore, once `Notebook::set_tabs_reorderable` is set to `true`, the user can drag and drop pages to reorder them.
+`Notebook` sports some additional features.
+Setting `Notebook::set_is_scrollable` to `true` allows users to change between pages by scrolling.
+When `Notebook::set_tabs_reorderable` is set to `true`, the user can drag and drop pages to reorder them in any order they wish.
 Users can even **drag pages from one notebook to another**.

-This complex behavior necessitate notebook having a number of custom signals:
+In this way, `Notebook` is like a `Stack` with a number of complex features already implemented for us.

+`Notebook` has a number of custom signals that reflect these multiple modes of interaction, these are in addition to all the signals offered by the underlying `SelectionModel`, which, just like with all selectable widgets, we obtain using `get_selection_model`.

 \signals
 \signal_page_added{Notebook}
 \signal_page_reordered{Notebook}
 \signal_page_removed{Notebook}
 \signal_page_selection_changed{Notebook}
-\widget_signals{Notebook}

 Where `_` is an unusued argument.
 For example, we would connect to `page_selection_changed` like so: